 One of the best parts about visiting Waimea Falls is that you can take a refreshing swim in the pool surrounding the fall!

-Life jackets are required to swim (they’re included with your ticket to the park) and water shoes are highly recommended as the pathway to enter the pool is rocky and slippery.
+Life jackets are required to swim (they’re included with your ticket to the park), and water shoes are highly recommended as the pathway to enter the pool is rocky and slippery.

 Make sure to bring a towel along if you plan on swimming!
+Check out this full guide to visiting Waimea Valley.

 If you’d prefer not to go on the hike, no worries – you can still visit the falls!
 There is a shuttle bus option for just $14 round-trip – you can also buy one-way tickets.

-The park is also home to other attractions including a North Shore luau, which can be visited for an extra cost.
+The park is also home to other attractions, including a North Shore luau, which can be visited for an extra cost.

 Sydney Richardson of A World in Reach